Samsung/netcoredbg/README.md

 If you have downloaded either the .NET SDK or .NET Core sources manually, you should add the following options:
 `-DDOTNET_DIR="c:\Program Files\dotnet" -DCORECLR_DIR="path\to\coreclr"`

-To compile and install, implement the following command:
+To compile and install, use the following command:

 ```
 C:\Users\localuser\netcoredbg\build> cmake --build . --target install